Shasta County Sheriff / AP

 Max Whittaker / Reuters, file

-Jeremy Ward, of California Department of Forestry and Fire Protection (CAL FIRE), seen investigates the Clover Fire in Happy Valley, Calif., in September.
+Jeremy Ward, captain of California Department of Forestry and Fire Protection (CAL FIRE), seen in September investigating the Clover Fire in Happy Valley, California.

 "This is a significant arson arrest for CAL FIRE, Shasta County, and the residents who endured the Clover Fire and suffered losses," CAL FIRE Unit Chief Mike Hebrard said in the statement.
 "The tragic loss of life and so many homes at the hands of an intentional fire is a heinous act."